A652004/first-task/README.md

 # first-task
-This is the first task
+This is the first task in devops project